stroiman/presentation-driving-it-2025/slides.md

 <v-clicks>

-- Written **after** the code
+- Tests are written **after** the code
-- They did not provide a feedback loop to help implement functionality
+- Doesn't provide the benefit of TDD

 </v-clicks>